 Simplified Example Balanced Scorecard

-We’ve created the fictional, highly simplified example below to help bring the idea of balances scorecards to life.
-The example relates to a fictional corporate division of a major US bank.
+We’ve created the fictional, highly simplified example below to help bring this concept to life.
+The example relates to a fictional corporate division of a global bank.
 You can see that our example considers strategic drivers, goals, targets, measures and actions.

 The World of Work Project View